When Was the Book of Revelation Written?

-Most scholars today think that the book of Revelation was written around the year A.D.
-95, during the reign of the Roman Emperor Domitian.
+Today most scholars date the book of Revelation to late in the first century, during the reign of the Emperor Domitian.

-In Revelation 17, John sees a vision of the Whore of Babylon seated on the beast with seven heads, and he is told:
+In Revelation 17, John sees the Whore of Babylon, who is seated on a seven-headed beast.

 This calls for a mind with wisdom: the seven heads are seven mountains on which the woman is seated; they are also seven kings, five of whom have fallen, one is, the other has not yet come, and when he comes he must remain only a little while.